After arriving at the airport in Casablanca, you will meet your driver. To start the tour we will go

 Return to the Riad.

-On the very last day, we transfer you to the airport.
+On the very last day we drive you to the airport to catch your flight back home.